richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 The first step of our setup is to activate Travis CI.

-Travis CI is a continuous integration service (hence, the 'CI' in the name), that is free to use when developing FLOSS software and works well with GitHub.
+Travis CI is a continuous integration service (hence, the 'CI' in the name) that is free to use when developing FLOSS software and works well with GitHub.

 Let's first activate Travis CI, because only when activated, will it start running upon an upload to GitHub.

-To do this: go to the Travis CI website, _www.travis-ci.org_, and sign in with your GitHub account.
+To do this: go to the Travis CI website, _www.travis-ci.org_, and sign in with a GitHub account.
-Travis requests authorization for some GitHub information, like your name and email.
+Travis requests authorization for some GitHub information, like username and email.
-After authorization, you see will see all your GitHub repositories and their activation status:
+After authorization, Travis CI shows all the user's GitHub repositories and their activation status:

 ![Figure 3.
 Overview of GitHubs checked by Travis CI](TravisAccounts.png)

-In this figure, you can see that I have at least three GitHub repositories, of which one is not activated (the grey cross) and two are (the green check).
+In this figure, a user is shown that has at least three GitHub repositories, of which one is not activated (the grey cross) and two are (the green check).

-Go find the GitHub of your R package and activate it.
+Go find the GitHub of an R package and activate it.

 ### Intermezzo: what is code coverage?

 Code coverage is the percentage of lines of code covered by tests.
-If a line is untested, you hvae either detected dead code (that can be removed) or you should (be able to) write another test that does use that code.
+If a line is untested, either dead code is detected (that can be removed) or a test should be writen that does make use of that code.
 Code coverage correlates with code quality [Del Frate et al., 1995].

 There are other services that track code coverage, like Code Climate, Codacity, Coveralls,